weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Create_Hygiene_Filters.md

 11. This filter will not generate any notifications, so scroll to the bottom of the page.
 Under **Applied To**, in the **If…** field, select the drop-down arrow and select **The recipient domain is.**

-12. If a pop-up window displaying domains appears, then skip to the next step; otherwise, to the right of the condition field that displays **The recipient domain is…,** select **A recipient’s domain is.**
+12. If a pop-up window displaying domains appears, then skip to the next step; otherwise, to the right of the condition field that displays **The recipient domain is…,** select **A recipient’s domain is.**  <br/>

-‎**Note:** The application usually displays the domain pop-up window at this point; however, if it doesn’t, then you must select the **A recipient’s domain is** to manually force it to display the domain window.
+	**Note:** The application usually displays the domain pop-up window at this point; however, if it doesn’t, then you must select the **A recipient’s domain is** to manually force it to display the domain window.

 13. In the domain pop-up window that appears, select the **M365xZZZZZZ.onmicrosoft.com** domain (where ZZZZZZ is your tenant suffix ID provided by your lab hosting provider), select the **add -&gt;** button, and then select **OK**.